dasjyotishka/Industrializing-an-Employee-Churn-Prediction-model-using-MLOps/README.md

 # Implementing an Employee Churn Prediction Model using open source technologies
-Repository for the CRP with Deloitte
+Corporate Research Project with Deloitte